 5 Times Data Recovery Brought Criminals to Justice

 Data recovery isn’t just helpful for IT companies and private users; law enforcement officials have consistently sought data recovery services for the purposes of gathering evidence and convicting criminals.
-The cases tend to involve various kinds of white collar crime like embezzlement and bankruptcy fraud, but even murder convictions have been made possible by evidence gathered through the recovery of “lost” or deleted data.
+The cases tend to involve various kinds of white-collar crime like embezzlement and bankruptcy fraud, but even murder convictions have been made possible by evidence gathered through the recovery of “lost” or deleted data.
 This process is part of a larger criminal investigation tool called computer forensics.
-Computer forensics provide the legal system with a way to identify, extract, document, preserve, and interpret computer data for the purpose of bringing a criminal to justice.
-Although the list goes on and on, here’s five interesting instances in which data recovery solved the case.
+Computer forensics provides the legal system with a way to identify, extract, document, preserve, and interpret computer data for the purpose of bringing a criminal to justice.
+Although the list goes on and on, here are five interesting instances in which data recovery solved the case.

 1. The Death of the King of Pop

 When Michael Jackson died of a massive overdose of the anesthetic propofol in June of 2009, authorities were alarmed to find that he had been prescribed the dosage by his physician, Dr. Conrad Robert Murray.
 Murray wasn’t convicted of involuntary manslaughter through computer forensics alone, but some of the most damning evidence brought against him was collected from his computer’s hard drive; the prosecutors presented the computer’s medical documentation of the doctor’s prescription of lethal amounts of propofol, and the jury took only eight hours to convict him.